e-Money EUR Rug Pull? An Investigative Post-Mortem of a Dead Project

 - Broken promises or vague project goals: Overpromising without concrete backing or clear technical details often signals potential scams.

-- Sudden website or service shutdowns: If the project’s online presence disappears without explanation, it’s likely a scam or failed project.
+- Sudden website or service shutdowns: If the project’s online presence disappears without explanation, it’s likely a scam or failed project, a hallmark of crypto exit scams.

 - Declining market metrics without news: Rapid drops in market cap or trading volume, especially when combined with silence from the team, are warning signs.